 (2) After receiving the builder’s notice, the person must, before entering into a sale contract in respect of the building work, give a copy of the builder’s notice to the party to the sale contract if settlement is to occur within 6 years of practical completion of the building work in respect of which the builder’s notice was given.

-[Regulation 7A inserted in Gazette 16 Nov 2004 p.
-5051.]
+[Regulation 7A inserted: Gazette 16 Nov 2004 p.
+5051; amended: Gazette 11 May 2012 p.
+2061.]

 8. Form of notice of exercise of right to rescind